 Crafting a modular capability with targeted insights

-Within eight weeks, the ZS and Takeda team were able to craft a modular patient journey capability leveraging the ZS Wayfinder application.
+Within eight weeks, the ZS and Takeda team was able to craft a modular patient journey capability leveraging the ZS Wayfinder application.
 They used it to create patient journeys across eight distinct indications using six data sets including claims, EHR and linked EHR claims.
-The outputs became part of an intuitive, comprehensive dashboard that offers users a unified view of patient journeys, ensuring a holistic understanding of disease progression, treatment pathways and outcomes.
+The outputs became part of an intuitive, comprehensive dashboard that offers users a unified view of patient journeys and subgroups, ensuring a holistic understanding of disease progression, treatment pathways, gaps and outcomes.

 The dashboard interface allows users to access a range of outputs such as key patient archetypes, along with associated details such as demographics (including race, ethnicity, age or gender) and clinical characteristics, providing crucial context for understanding patient populations.